 Request for Modification of Residence Requirements & Meal Plan Guidelines

-Students who wish to request a modification of the MHU Residence & Meal Plan Requirement Policy due to a disability must submit their request in writing to the Disability Services Coordinator via the MHU Disability Services Request for Housing Accommodations Form as well as provide supporting documentation from a health care provider.
-Requests will be reviewed in consultation with the Director of Residence Life and/or Disability Services Staff Committee.
-If a student with a food allergy or other health condition needs to modify the University’s food services as an accommodation, the student must provide professional healthcare provider documentation to verify the condition and identify specific dietary needs.
-Once the Disability Services Coordinator establishes that the provided professional verification is sufficient for consideration, the student will be asked to meet with the Director of Food Services and the Disability Services Coordinator to determine how or if the student’s dietary needs can be met.
+Students who wish to request a modification of the MHU Residence & Meal Plan Requirement Policy due to a disability must submit their request in writing to the Accessibility Services Coordinator via the MHU Accessibility Services Request for Housing Accommodations Form as well as provide supporting documentation from a health care provider.
+Requests will be reviewed in consultation with the Director of Residence Life and/or Accessibility Services Staff Committee.
+If a student with a food allergy or other health condition needs to modify the university’s food services as an accommodation, the student must provide professional healthcare provider documentation to verify the condition and identify specific dietary needs.
+Once the Accessibility Services Coordinator establishes that the provided professional verification is sufficient for consideration, the student will be asked to meet with the Director of Food Services and the Accessibility Services Coordinator to determine how or if the student’s dietary needs can be met.

-When the Disability Services Coordinator and the Disability Services Committee agree that Food Services and/or Residence Life cannot meet the student’s disability related needs, a waiver of the MHU Residence and/or the Meal Plan Requirement be granted.
+When the Accessibility Services Coordinator and the Accessibility Services Committee agree that Food Services and/or Residence Life cannot meet the student’s accessibility related needs, a waiver of the MHU Residence and/or the Meal Plan Requirement be granted.